-- vii) The specified control objectives and controls designed to achieve those objectives including, as applicable, complementary user entity controls and complementary subservice organization controls assumed in the design of the controls. - viii) Other aspects of our control environment, risk assessment process, information and communications (including the related business processes), control activities, and monitoring activities that are relevant to the services provided. - b) Includes relevant details of changes to the investment management services system during the period covered by the description. - c) Does not omit or distort information relevant to the system, while acknowledging that the description is prepared to meet the common needs of a broad range of user entities of the system and their user auditors and may not, therefore, include every aspect of the investment management services system that each individual user entity of the system and its auditor may consider important in its own particular environment. - 2) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period July 1, 2022, to June 30, 2023 to achieve those control objectives if subservice organizations and user entities applied the complementary controls assumed in the design of The Foundation's controls throughout the period July 1, 2022 to June 30, 2023.
-The criteria we used in making this assertion were that: - a) The risks that threaten the achievement of the control objectives stated in the description have been identified by management. - b) The controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved.

-The controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.
+- vi) The services performed by a subservice organization, if any, including whether the carveout method or the inclusive method has been used in relation to them. - vii) The specified control objectives and controls designed to achieve those objectives including, as applicable, complementary user entity controls and complementary subservice organization controls assumed in the design of the controls. - viii) Other aspects of our control environment, risk assessment process, information, and communications (including the related business processes), control activities, and monitoring activities that are relevant to the services provided. - b) Includes relevant details of changes to the investment management services system during the period covered by the description. - c) Does not omit or distort information relevant to the system, while acknowledging that the description is prepared to meet the common needs of a broad range of user entities of the system and their user auditors and may not, therefore, include every aspect of the investment management services system that each individual user entity of the system and its auditor may consider important in its own particular environment. - 2) The controls related to the control objectives stated in the description were suitably designed and operating effectively throughout the period July 1, 2023 to September 30, 2024 to achieve those control objectives if subservice organizations and user entities applied the complementary controls assumed in the design of the Foundation's controls throughout the period July 1, 2023 to September 30, 2024.
+The criteria we used in making this assertion were that: - a) The risks that threaten the achievement of the control objectives stated in the description have been identified by management. - b) The controls identified in the description would, if operating effectively, provide reasonable assurance that those risks would not prevent the control objectives stated in the description from being achieved. - c) The controls were consistently applied as designed, including whether manual controls were applied by individuals who have the appropriate competence and authority.

-DESCRIPTION OF THE LUTHERAN CHURCH MISSOURI SYNOD FOUNDATION'S INVESTMENT MANAGEMENT SERVICES SYSTEM
+DESCRIPTION OF THE LUTHERAN CHURCH MISSOURI SYNOD INVESTMENT MANAGEMENT SERVICES SYSTEM